Once seen, lexicological sexist hypocrisy cannot be unseen.

 I decide to expand on the transcending literality argument in the above proof and see where it lands but I’ve run out of cocktail napkins so this is less structured.

-Reasonable people may argue that when a nasty word or phrase transcends its original negative meaning, it’s empowering.
+Reasonable people can and do argue that when a nasty word or phrase transcends its original negative meaning, it’s empowering.
 Throw off the shackles and claim the word as our own.
 The use of previously banned or insulting words can represent a radical moment, a moment when intentionally or instinctively artists and others challenge prevailing power structures, as Vonnegut did in the 1960s.
 These are exciting ways to use language in the arsenal for liberty.

 Here is the so-what: Given our examination of the inherent sexism in the phrase, its leap to the broader positive contexts comes at a cost.